jxtSamFrimpong/samuelFrimpong-syself-devops/README-1.md

 ###### **Redis**

-Currently, my application won't need a key-value data store, but if there's a need to store for example session data, and use that to force sign in when users have been away for a while.
+Currently, my application won't need a key-value cache data store, but if there's a need to store for example session data in cache, and use that to force sign in when users have been away for a while.
 Redis is easy to develop with and has a rich amount of docs from the community

 ###### **Kafka**